 Did you try this recipe?
 If so, be sure to leave a review below and tag me @flavorthemoments on Facebook and Instagram

 - 2 tablespoons extra virgin olive oil

-- ½ loaf french or focaccia bread, cut into 1" cubes*
+- 8 ounces french bread cut into 1″ cubes*

 - pinch of salt

 For the salad: